purescript-deprecated/purescript-base/README.md

     zipWith' :: forall f a b c.
 (Monad f) => (a -> b -> f c) -> ListT f a -> ListT f b -> ListT f c

-## Module Data.List.Unsafe

-### Values

-    head :: forall a.
-List a -> a

-    init :: forall a.
-List a -> List a

-    last :: forall a.
-List a -> a

-    tail :: forall a.
-List a -> List a

 ## Module Data.Machine.Mealy

 ### Types